HotBento/KG4RecEval/README.md

 # KG4RecEval
-Official implement of paper "Does Knowledge Graph Really Matter for Recommender Systems?", SIGIR 2024.
+Official implement of paper "Does Knowledge Graph Really Matter for Recommender Systems?"

 ## Requirements
 Tested on python 3.9 and Ubuntu 20.04.